d-uzlov/k8s-homelab/ingress/gateway-api/readme.md

 # Gateway API

 By default k8s doesn't contain gateway API CRDs.

-This readme has instructions to fix it.
+You need to install it manually to be able to use it.

 References:
 - https://gateway-api.sigs.k8s.io/guides/?h=crds#getting-started-with-gateway-api